 Total Cost of Ownership

 Procurement of valves is always driven by technical requirements that are regulated by common standards.
-All manufactures are obliged to comply with the standard.
+All manufacturers are obliged to comply with the standards.
 Hence, the manufacturing process is very prescriptive.
 What that means is most of the valves could be treated as commodities, unless special applications and engineered valves are required.

-By large, valves are procured as part of bigger projects, which are delivered by an EPC company on a turnkey / lump sum basis.
-Yet, with more mature assets a larger number of valves is bought directly by an oil company.
-Although valves are classified by standards, many operators tend to go beyond the industry standards and over-specify the requirements, which is not always justifiable and add necessary costs that could have been avoided.
+By large, valves are procured as part of bigger projects, which are delivered by an EPC company on a turnkey/lump sum basis.
+Yet, with more mature assets a larger number of valves is bought directly by oil companies.
+Although valves are classified by standards, many operators tend to go beyond the industry standards and over-specify the requirements, which is not always justifiable and add costs that could have been avoided.

 Important factors to consider when looking at total cost of ownership: